-Vincent Cattoir is currently Professor of Clinical Microbiology at the University of Rennes 1, as well as a clinical microbiologist at the Bacteriology department of the University Hospital of Rennes, France.
+Vincent Cattoir is currently Professor of Clinical Microbiology at the University of Rennes 1, and Head of the Clinical Bacteriology department of the University Hospital of Rennes, France.

 Vincent is the Director of the Lab Enterococci, affiliated to the National Reference Center for Antimicrobial Resistance.
-He is also a senior scientist in the INSERM U1230 Pharmaceutical Biochemistry at the University of Rennes 1, currently focused on regulator RNAs (sRNAs) involved in the pathogenicity and antimicrobial resistance in opportunistic bacterial species such as Enterococcus faecium and Enterobacter cloacae.
+He is also a senior scientist in the INSERM U1230 at the University of Rennes 1, currently focused on regulatory mechanisms involved in the pathogenicity and antimicrobial resistance in opportunistic bacterial species such as Enterococcus faecium and Enterobacter cloacae.

-Since completing his residency in clinical microbiology at the Henri Mondor Hospital in France in 2008, Vincent has dedicated his career to finding new treatments to fight drug resistant bacterial infections.
+Since completing his residency in clinical microbiology at the Henri Mondor Hospital in France in 2008, Vincent has dedicated his career to understanding how bacteria can become resistant as well as finding new treatments to fight drug-resistant bacterial infections.